vannguyengd/gooddata-ui/docs/10_vis__pivot_table_component.md

     All columns of the corresponding measure are resized to the set width.

     The new column widths are propagated via the `onColumnResized` callback array.
-All the `measureColumnWidthItem` props of the corresponding measure are removed.
-The `weakMeasureColumnWidthItem` prop is added.
+All the `newWidthForSelectedColumns` items for the corresponding measure are removed.
+The `newWidthForAllColumnsForMeasure` item is added.

 ### Resizing a column to fit its content